 Recreating Bill Gates’ voice at Facebook with MelNet

-Subscribe To Our Newsletter: You can also keep track of our company’s latest work, including what happens next with the RealTalk project, by subscribing to our monthly newsletter here.
+Subscribe To Our Newsletter: Keep track of our company’s latest work, including what happens next with the RealTalk project, by subscribing to our monthly newsletter here.
 The newsletter also features a hand-picked selection of what we think are the most compelling AI stories and articles each month, so it’s a great way to keep track of the field as a whole.